Frank Giampietro

-Frank Giampietro is an American poet, editor, and educator.
+Frank Giampietro (born 1970) is an American poet, editor, and educator.
 He is the interim director of the Cleveland State University Poetry Center, visiting assistant professor of poetry at Cleveland State University, and affiliated with the Northeast Ohio Master of Fine Arts Program (NEOMFA).
 He is the author of Begin Anywhere (Alice James Books, 2008), a collection praised for its inventive voice and emotional depth.

 Giampietro was the 2010–2012 resident scholar at The Southern Review and has had poems, book reviews, and nonfiction published in numerous literary journals and magazines including 32 Poems, Cimarron Review, Columbia Poetry Review, CutBank, Exquisite Corpse, Fence, Hayden's Ferry Review, Ploughshares, and Rain Taxi.

 His honors include a 2008 Florida Book Award (bronze medal in poetry), a Walter E. Dakin Fellowship from the Sewanee Writers' Conference, a Kingsbury Fellowship from Florida State University, and a fellowship from the Virginia Center for the Creative Arts.

 He is the creator and editor of two literary websites: La Fovea and Poems by Heart.